-Do the math to figure out which rate makes the best sense to buy down based on your long term plan with the associated property.
+In summary, do the math to figure out which rate makes the best sense to buy down based on your long term plan with the associated property.
 Buying down your interest rate can be a great decision, but also a foolish one if you pick up and go after a year or less.
 Or if you quickly refinance.

 And remember, don’t focus on an exact interest rate.
 It simply isn’t worth it sometimes, especially when the price doubles to drop the interest rate a mere eighth or quarter percentage point.

 Read more: How to pay off the mortgage early.